 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.

-Students with ADD/ADHD often need task analysis, positive directives, redirection, praise, and a positive and patient educator.
-A good special education teacher is trained to adapt and modify lessons so as not to overwhelm or bore a student with ADD/ADHD.
-One must employ creative interventions and modifications to engage a student so that he/she can reach his/her potential.
+As a tutor of students with ADD/ADHD I use task analysis, positive directives, redirection, praise, and patience.
+I use my training and experience to adapt and modify lessons so as not to overwhelm or bore a student.
+I employ creative interventions and modifications to engage a student so that he/she can reach his/her potential.

 Autism spectrum disorder (ASD) is characterized by social impairments, communication difficulties, and restricted, repetitive, and stereotyped patterns of behavior.
 A student with autism typically avoids eye contact, engages in repetitive movements (such as spinning or rocking), has difficulty with or disinterest in making friends, can be preoccupied with objects or subjects, does not engage in imaginative play, obsessively adheres to rituals and routines, which not only sets the child apart from his/her non-autistic peers, but severely limit the student's ability to communicate needs and wants, which in turn can lead to anxiety and/or depression.